NVIDIA/TensorRT/plugin/pyramidROIAlignPlugin/README.md

 This plugin works in NCHW format.
 It takes five input tensors:

-`rois` is the proposal ROI coordinates, these usually come from a Proposals layer or an NMS operation, such as the [EfficientNMS](https://github.com/NVIDIA/TensorRT/tree/main/plugin/efficientNMSPlugin) plugin.
+`rois` is the proposal ROI coordinates, these usually come from a Proposals layer or an NMS operation.
 Its shape is `[N, R, 4]` where `N` is the batch_size, `R` is the number of ROI candidates and `4` is the number of coordinates.

 `feature_map_[0-3]` are the four feature map outputs of an FPN.
 It is expected these to form a multi-scale pyramid, with the 0th feature map being the highest resolution map.
 For example:
 - `feature_map_0` with shape `[N, C, 256, 256]`, usually corresponds to `P2`.